jkniss/cs465-fullstack/README.md

 How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

 This course has helped me gain a greater understanding of how a web application is developed.
 In previous classes, I have touched on individual topics like databases, programming languages, client-server architecture.
 Understanding what goes into a project and development provided me with a greater appreciation for what it takes to get an applicaiton into production.

-I learned several new skills during this development including: Angular, Node.js, Express, Mongoose, MongoDB, Javascript, HTML, CSS, handlbars, Jade, node dependencies, creating RESTful API, testing API methods, Postman, implementing authentication and authorization protocols, creating MVC architectures, and much more.
+I learned several new skills during this development including: Angular, Node.js, Express, Mongoose, MongoDB, Javascript, HTML, CSS, handlbars, Jade, node dependencies, creating RESTful API, testing API methods, Postman, implementing authentication and authorization protocols, creating MVC architectures, version control using Git, and much more.